6 Ideas for a Calendar Yearbookby Anna, 16 Dec 2020

 We get one or get bestowed one, we love them and they turn into our masters – our pets.
 By doing things they are not supposed to, they provide us with all the precious and hilarious moments on daily basis.
 Those who do not have pets will never understand that the adventures of a cat can become as important as your best friend's problems.

-5. Memories and plans – travelling
+5. Memories and plans – traveling

 Perhaps you won't be able to fill in all the months with the last year's trips – 12 trips in 12 months sounds like an extremely avid traveller, but make the rest of the months your plans or goals.
 Would you like to go to Peru?
 Let it be the theme of April!
-Google a few representative photos of Peru and place them on the chosen month – visualising your plans makes them easier to fulfil!
+Google a few representative photos of Peru and place them on the chosen month – visualizing your plans makes them easier to fulfill!